15 Smart Ways to Keep Your Property Safe From a Bushfire

 14. Store flammable items away from your house

-You should safely store flammable fuels and chemicals such as painting solvents and methylated spirits in a shed outside your home.
-Flammable building materials like timber and other flammable items like firewood should also be safely secured away from your house.
-Moreover, when you’re not using the LPG cylinder for your BBQ, the pressure relief valve should be facing away from the house.
+This one seems like a common sense point, however, it’s important to add because sometimes we might just overlook things – no matter how obvious they are.
+So ensure that you store your flammable fuels and chemicals such as painting solvents and methylated spirits in a shed outside your home.
+Building materials like timber and other flammable items like firewood should also be safely secured away from your house.
+Also, when you’re not using the LPG cylinder for your BBQ, the pressure relief valve should be facing away from the house.

 15. Put a Static Water Supply sign on your property entrance